agsandrew - Fotolia

 Microsoft released the Windows 10 update to the MSDN the same day it released the Windows 10 software developer kit so that developers building apps that target new Windows 10 features can submit them to the Microsoft Store.

 This comes after Microsoft stated in a blog post that commercial customers could expect the update in late May.
 The big change to the Windows 10 1903 update is it gives IT admins control of downloading and installing the update, something Sobel said customers have been asking for.

 "This has been a request feature from IT admins for a while," Sobel said.
 "That level of control is important for [managed service providers] and IT admins."

 Microsoft removes Google features from Edge browser

 Microsoft also recently previewed its version of an open source web browser.
 Microsoft Edge uses Google's Chromium open source web browser project.
-Early public reports indicate it's performing well, but Microsoft is planning on populating the Chromium-powered Edge browser with Microsoft-based features by removing more than 50 Google services that were prepackaged on Chromium, according to Sobel.
+Early public reports indicate it's performing well, but Microsoft is on populating the Chromium-powered Edge browser with Microsoft-based features by removing more than 50 Google services that were prepackaged on Chromium, according to Sobel.